 In the tradition of great explorers from the Polynesian islanders to American astronauts - and the inspirational explorers of science fiction, ARES Learning is infused with the Explorer Mindset.
 This is a program for students with a deep love of exploration, discovery, and adventure.
 The learning experiences here are designed to increase comfort with the unknown and with facing challenge in rapidly changing environments.
 We encourage students to see potential, opportunity, and abundance when they encounter problems as opposed to seeing threat and scarcity.
 We operate from the presumption that possibilities always exist.

 Ethics, Empathy & Difficult Choices

-Based on the work of the Ad Astra school at Space X, the ARES Learning program focuses on synthesis throughout.
-Cadets aren’t just repeating right answers… they experience the tension of making difficult choices, and of risk taking in their explorations and experiments.
+Inspired by the work of the Ad Astra school at Space X, the ARES Learning program focuses on synthesis throughout.
+Students aren’t just repeating right answers… they experience the tension of making difficult choices, and of risk taking in their explorations and experiments.
 We ensure that their challenges include ethical dimensions, in order to allow for more meaningful experiences, and deeper learning.
 Sufficient time is allowed for analysis, debate, strategy, iteration… and the changing of minds.
-We have adopted the daily practice of sharing ideas during a “Midnight Lunch” (at noon) inspired by Thomas Edison, and the Japanese tradition of Hansei, or relentless self-reflection, aiming to help cadets accept faults and failures with the high degree of emotion needed to drive changes in the future.
+We have adopted the daily practice of sharing ideas during a “Midnight Lunch” (at noon) inspired by Thomas Edison, and the Japanese tradition of Hansei, or relentless self-reflection, aiming to help students accept faults and failures with the high degree of emotion needed to drive changes in the future.

 Relentless Self Reflection